saucelabs/sauce-docs/docs/mobile-apps/features/mobile-app-diagnostics/app-crash-logs.md

 ### Viewing the App Crashes in Error Reporting

-<p><small><span className="sauceGreen">Android Only</span></small></p>

 While the Crashes Tab contains the stack trace, which can be useful for initial debugging of the root cause, more comprehensive insights are available within Error Reporting.
-Moreover, Error Reporting is the sole location where you can access callstack details for C++ crashes.
+Moreover, Error Reporting is the sole location to access callstack details for native crashes.

 <img src={useBaseUrl('/img/mobile-apps/rdc-er-integration/interactions-link.png')} alt="view crash in error reporting link in Interactions tab" width="700"/><br/><br/>